radicle-dev/radicle.xyz/_guides/user.md

 > 👾
 >
-> You can check your git and ssh installations by running `git
+> You can check your Git and SSH installations by running `git
 > --version` or `ssh -V` in your terminal.
 >
 > If you haven't used Git before, you're going to be in a world of pain and